SOMA Camp > Class Schedule

 |

-65 | 1:30pm-3:30pm | Mycopia Gourmet Mushrooms | Tour of Mycopia Mushrooms in Sebastopol class info Gourmet Mushrooms Inc. has been a consistent and extremely generous donor to SOMA.
-Justin Reyes, President of SOMA, and Director of Sales and Marketing for Mycopia Mushrooms, will give us a tour of the Gourmet Mushrooms operation.
+53 | 1:30pm-3:30pm | Mycopia Gourmet Mushrooms | Tour of Mycopia Mushrooms in Sebastopol class info Gourmet Mushrooms Inc (aka Mycopia) has been a consistent and extremely generous donor to SOMA.
+Justin Reyes, Vice President of SOMA, and Director of Sales and Marketing for Mycopia Mushrooms, will give a tour of the Gourmet Mushrooms operation.
 A fun thing to do on your way out of Camp!
 Check out their website at www.mycopia.com for new and interesting information about mushrooms!
-Tour starts at 1:30pm at Mycopia, 2901 Gravenstein Hwy North, Sebastopol, CA 95472 PLEASE DO NOT REGISTER IF YOU HAVE TAKEN THIS TOUR BEFORE.
+Tour starts at 1:30pm at the Mycopia growing facility, 2901 Gravenstein Hwy North, Sebastopol, CA 95472 (about 30 mins from CYO).
+Please make sure you are fully checked out of cabins at CYO before attending this tour.
+PLEASE DO NOT REGISTER IF YOU HAVE TAKEN THIS TOUR BEFORE.
 Registration Required.
 Class limit: 25 |

 Justin Reyes